-The data sets and report control blocks can be modified using IET600, however, this should only be done by individuals that are extremely familiar with both the protection relays and IEC 61850.
+The data sets and report control blocks can be modified using the IEC 61850 Configuration tool or IET600, however, this should only be done by individuals that are extremely familiar with both the protection relays and IEC 61850.
 Inappropriate modifications can result in misoperation of the protection relay.

 - Statled generic status information of IEDs

-- StatIo inputs, outputs, LEDs
+- Statlo inputs, outputs, LEDs

 - StatUrg measurement limit supervision, control feedback

-- StatNrml protection pickup and trip signals, autoreclosing status
+- StatNrml protection start and trip signals, autoreclosing status

 - StatDR digital fault recorder status

 - MeasReg registered measurement values at faults

 - MeasFlt measurements